skotak2/Package-Pricing-At-Mission-Hospital/README.md

 ### Removing Variables based on avalability of data

 * Removed Stay at hospital ICU and Ward.It is a reflective construct variable.
 Cannot predict length of stay accurately at the time of admission to compute total treatment cost.

+The below graphs illustrate on the correlation between target variable and Hospital Admission - both at Intensive Care Unit and Normal care unit

 ![GitHub Logo](https://github.com/skotak2/Package-Pricing-At-Mission-Hospital/blob/main/Images/ICU_high_Cor.JPG)

 * Considered ln(Total Cost) instead of Total Cost to Hospital(INR).
 Our variable has a right skew.
 Taking the log would make the distribution of our transformed variable appear more symmetric.

+From the below graphs we see that the data is normalized when we take the logarthmic value of the variable

 ![GitHub Logo](https://github.com/skotak2/Package-Pricing-At-Mission-Hospital/blob/main/Images/Skew_target_var.JPG)

 ### Handling NULL Values